Global weak solutions to a 3D/3D fluid-structure interaction problem including possible contacts: Vanishing artificial fluid diffusion, artificial pressure, structure regularization and vanishing contact-penalization limit

-{\bf Acknowledgments:} M.K. was partially supported by the Czech Science Foundation (GAČR) under grant No. 23-04766S and ERC-CZ grant LL2105 as well as the Charles University research program No. UNCE/SCI/023.
+{\bf Acknowledgments:} We would like to express our gratitude to the anonymous referees for their valuable suggestions and comments, which greatly contributed to the improvement of the paper. \\ M.K. was partially supported by the Czech Science Foundation (GAČR) under grant No. 23-04766S and ERC-CZ grant LL2105 as well as the Charles University research program No. UNCE/SCI/023.
 S.T. was supported by Provincial Secretariat for Higher Education and Scientific Research of Vojvodina, Serbia, grant no 142-451-2593/2021-01/2.

 \Addresses